A5H-2HILL/Splunk-UF-SIEM/README.md

 ## Objective

-The objective of this project is to create an Active Directory environment using virtual machines in VirtualBox, implement Splunk universal forwarder on domain endpoints that send Sysmon event log data to a Splunk server on the domain, thus generating telemetry data within the Security Information and Event Management (SIEM) system.
+The objective of this project is to create an Active Directory environment using virtual machines in VirtualBox, implement Splunk Universal Forwarder on domain endpoints that send Sysmon event log data to a Splunk server on the domain, thus generating telemetry data within the Security Information and Event Management (SIEM) system.
 This lab is designed to simulate real-world attack scenarios and to understand how to detect and protect from different attack vectors and monitor for Indicators of Compromise (IoCs).